All Episodes

 I thought it would never hit the drive-by media, but it has.

-And they it the article is devastating to the whole thing.
+And the article is devastating to the whole thing.

 And finally, hurricane forecaster William Gray said Friday that global ocean currents, not human-produced carbon dioxide, are responsible for global warming.